lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

     class MyFilterMorphs(TreeOperation):
         """
         A custom tree operation that accepts
-        only the first three morphs after
+        only the first ten morphs after
         the list of candidates is sorted.
         """